-Computerized Maintenance Management Software (CMMS) solutions such as eMaint were developed to improve management and performance of an organization’s assets.
-To make this a reality for CMMS users, there must be an underlying hierarchical structure that provides a foundation for those assets.
-Asset structures can be set up in a variety of ways, but there are a few underlying principles that any organization can use to develop a hierarchy that works for them.
+Engineers developed Computerized Maintenance Management System (CMMS) software to improve the management and performance of an organization’s assets.
+However, CMMS users must have an underlying hierarchical structure that provides a foundation for those assets.
+Users can set up hierarchical structures in CMMS in various ways with a few underlying principles to develop a hierarchy that works for the organization.

-For example, in an equipment hierarchy, a tractor might be classified as two levels above its carburetor system.
-This is often called the “parent-child relationship.”
-Establishing this relationship allows you to easily identify which assets you can perform maintenance and reliability on vs. all of your tangible pieces, parts, equipment and rooms.
+Establishing this relationship allows you to easily identify which assets you can perform maintenance and reliability on vs. all of your tangible pieces, parts, equipment, and rooms.
 Just remember: it’s all about how to organize your assets to maximize wrench time, productivity, and profit.

 With the right asset hierarchy, an organization can greatly improve asset performance.
 You could realize improvements such as:

-Consider your planner’s process for scheduling maintenance on a piece of equipment.
-With a sound hierarchical asset structure, all the assets associated with that piece of equipment, such as gear boxes, instrumentation, safety valves, and isolation points become candidates for maintenance while the equipment is offline.
+Consider your planner’s process for preventive maintenance scheduling on a piece of equipment.
+With a sound hierarchical asset structure, all the assets associated with that piece of equipment, such as gearboxes, instrumentation, safety valves, and isolation points, become candidates for maintenance while the equipment is offline.
 This is an especially salient idea to increase uptime and productivity during unplanned breakdowns.
 Asset hierarchies allow technicians to understand which assets have upcoming PM tasks scheduled in a matter of seconds.
 Then your team can perform that maintenance and take advantage of an unscheduled event, rather than racking up even more downtime for your technicians and assets.

-3. Allows for Failure Mode & Effects Analysis (FMEA)
+3. Hierarchical Structures in CMMS Allow for Failure Mode & Effects Analysis (FMEA)

-FMEA is a step-by-step approach for identifying all possible failures in a design, manufacturing process, asset or service.
-“Failure Modes” are the ways in which something might fail, and “Effects Analysis” refers to studying the consequences of those failures.
-Failures are prioritized according to how serious their consequences are, how frequently they occur and how easily they can be detected.
+FMEA, or failure modes effects analysis, is a step-by-step approach for identifying all possible failures in a design, manufacturing process, asset, or service.
+“Failure Modes” are how something might fail, and “Effects Analysis” refers to studying the consequences of those failures.
+Failures are prioritized according to how severe their consequences are, how frequently they occur and how easily they can be detected.
 The purpose of the FMEA, as an extension of relationship hierarchy, is to help you take action, think maintenance plan, and eliminate or reduce failures.

 So while this all sounds great, how do you actually begin developing an Asset Hierarchy?